pierre-cm/galbe/docs/concepts/routes.md

 galbe.static('/static', './public')
 ```

+> [!NOTE]
+> When a static route is built (`galbe build`), the targeted assets are copied next to the bundle so the executable remains self-contained.

 ## Automatic Route Analyzer

 > [!NOTE]
-> This feature is only available if you run or build the app using the [Galbe CLI](getting-started.md#galbe-cli).
-The CLI is used by default if you followed the [Automatic Installation](getting-started.md#automatic-installation) or configured `package.json` accordingly.
+> This feature is only available when you run or build the app using the [Galbe CLI](../reference/cli.md).
+The CLI is used by default if you followed the [Automatic Installation](../introduction/getting-started.md#automatic-installation-recommended) or configured your `package.json` accordingly.

-The Automatic Route Analyzer scans all Route Files in your project and sets up route definitions automatically.
+The Automatic Route Analyzer scans all Route Files in your project and registers their routes automatically.
 By default, it looks for files matching `src/**/*.route.{js,ts}`.
 This behavior can be customized via the `routes` property in your Galbe configuration.
 Setting it to `false` disables the analyzer.

 ### Route Files

 To be analyzed correctly, a Route File must export a default function that accepts a Galbe instance as its only argument.
-Define your routes within this function.
-Example in JavaScript:
+Define your routes within this function:

 ```ts
 export default galbe => {